 Sprouts are also great sources of antioxidants and other beneficial plant compounds that support healthy cell regeneration and protect against free radical damage.
 One study found that after sprouting buckwheat for 48 hours, the concentration of beneficial antioxidant compounds called rutin was increased more than 10-fold.
 Researchers also found another antioxidant flavonoid, quercitrin, that became newly formed.

-Sprouting can increase their nutritive value by raising phenolic and flavonoid antioxidant levels.
+Sprouting can increase its nutritive value by raising phenolic and flavonoid antioxidant levels.
 Antioxidant levels significantly increased and improved free radical scavenging and anticancer activities when compared to the seeds that had not been sprouted.

 There are also different types of sprouts that support the body in various ways: